Qumulo/docs/qq-cli-command-guide/portal/portal_ping.md

 ---
 category: portal
-command: portal_modify_hub
+command: portal_ping
 optional_options:
 - alternate:
-  - --id
-  help: Hub portal ID
-  name: -i
-  required: true
-- alternate:
   - --json
   help: Pretty-print JSON
   name: -j
   required: false
 - alternate:
-  - --no-paths
-  help: Do not attempt to resolve file IDs present on the local cluster to paths.
-  name: -n
-  required: false
-- alternate:
-  - --spoke-hosts
+  - --hosts
   help: The IP addresses and TCP ports of the remote cluster.
 Use a comma-delimited
     list to specify multiple hosts.
 Use colon as a separator after each IP address to provide custom TCP port (3713 is used by default).
 Ports specified this way override other --port arguments.
   name: -m
   required: false
-- alternate:
+- alternate: []
-  - --spoke-address
-  help: The IP address of a node in the remote cluster
+  help: Ping all hub hosts defined in a local spoke portal
-  name: -a
+  name: --spoke-id
   required: false
+- alternate: []
+  help: Ping all spoke hosts defined in a local hub portal
+  name: --hub-id
+  required: false
 - alternate:
-  - --spoke-port
+  - --portal-port
   help: The TCP port for portal activity on the remote cluster.
 The default port 3713
     is used if this field is not provided.
   name: -p
   required: false
-permalink: /qq-cli-command-guide/portal/portal_modify_hub.html
+permalink: /qq-cli-command-guide/portal/portal_ping.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar
-summary: This section explains how to use the <code>qq portal_modify_hub</code> command.
+summary: This section explains how to use the <code>qq portal_ping</code> command.
-synopsis: Modify the remote spoke address and port for a hub portal
+synopsis: Test connectivity from all local nodes to the specified remote hosts
-title: qq portal_modify_hub
+title: qq portal_ping
-usage: qq portal_modify_hub [-h] -i ID [-j] [-n] (-m SPOKE_HOSTS | -a SPOKE_ADDRESS)
+usage: qq portal_ping [-h] [-j] (-m HOSTS | --spoke-id SPOKE_ID | --hub-id HUB_ID)
-  [-p SPOKE_PORT]
+  [-p PORTAL_PORT]
 zendesk_source: qq CLI Command Guide

 ---